charliecalvert/CloudNotes/Assignments/GoogleDriveAndFoldersPart02.md

 Here's the assignment:

 1. Create a folder inside our shared folder.
-1. Call it **GoogleDriveAndFolders**.
+1. Call it **GoogleDriveAndFoldersPart02**.
 And be sure to put it inside the Google Drive folder you have already shared with me.
-2. Create a Google Document, Spreadsheet(Sheet01) and Google Slide(Deck01) inside that folder.
+2. Create a Google Document and put these bullet points inside it.
+(Just a block copy.)
-3. Name the Document Doc01, the SpreadSheet Sheet01 and the Google Slide Deck01.
+3. Name the Document BulletPoints.
 4. Create two folders called Folder01 and Folder02.
-5. The document and spreadsheet should be in the following folders: Prog280-Week02 and Folder01.
+5. The document should go in these folders: **GoogleDriveAndFoldersPart02** and **GoogleDriveAndFoldersPart02/Folder01**.
-6. The Google Slide Deck should be in Prog280-Week02 and Folder02
-7. A document called Folder01Overview should be in Folder01.
-8. A document called Folder02Overview should be in Folder02.
-9. Each file in your folder should have one line of text in it: "This is Doc01", "This is Deck01", etc.
+6. You should already have at least three images in your folder.
+If you do not have them, create them and put them anyplace else but in **GoogleDriveAndFoldersPartII**.
+7. Create links to at least three image in Folder02.

 ```
-    * 2016-Prog270-LastName
+  *2016-prog270-lastname
+    * SOME FOLDER OUT HERE SOMEWHERE OR IN ROOT OF OUR SHARED FOLDER
+        Img01 // Will likely have some other name, the point is its an image
+        Img02 // Will likely have some other name, the point is its an image
+        Img03 // Will likely have some other name, the point is its an image
-      * GoogleDriveAndFolders
+    * GoogleDriveAndFoldersPartII
-          Doc01
-          Sheet01
-          Deck01
+        BulletPoints
         * Folder01
-              Folder01Overview
-              Doc01
-              Sheet01
+            BulletPoints // Links to file in GoogleDriveAndFolderPartII
         * Folder02
-              Folder02Overview
-              Deck01
+            Img01 // This link Will likely have some other name, the point is its an image
+            Img02 // This link Will likely have some other name, the point is its an image
+            Img03 // This link Will likely have some other name, the point is its an image
 ```

-It is important to understand there should be only one instance of **Doc01**, **Sheet01**, and **Deck01**.
+It is important to understand there should be only one instance of **BulletPoints**, and your images.
+Don't copy them, link to them.

 To place a document in one folder, simply navigate to that folder and create the document inside it.
 To move it from one folder to another, put a check mark in front of the file or folder, then click the **Move To** icon, which is shaped like a folder, and which is located near the top of Google Drive window.
 But we don't want to move a file, we want to link to it, we want it to appear to be in two places at once.
 Do this with **Shift-Z**.

-**NOTE**: *If want a file to appear in multiple places, you should select the file and then type **Shift+Z** and click the **add** button.
+**NOTE**: *To have a file appear in multiple places, you should select the file and then type **Shift+Z** and click the **add** button.
 This will allow you to link to one file from multiple places.*

 **NOTE**: *To see where a file is located, choose the file, click the **Information Button | Details | Location**.*

 ![Placing a file in multiple places](https://s3.amazonaws.com/bucket01.elvenware.com/images/google-drive-folders-01.jpg)

-If you hold down the Ctrl key, and click with the left mouse button, then you can place a document or folder in more than one location.

 ![FilesFolders](http://elvenware.com/charlie/os/Android/images/GoogleDriveFilesFolders01.png)